Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Application and Evaluation

-\textbf{\emph{Appropriate level of formalization and ontology to support (and not hinder) communication among users (Fig. \ref{fig:Formalization1}, Fig. \ref{fig:Formalization2}, Fig. \ref{fig:Formalization3}, and Fig. \ref{fig:Formalization4})}}: Overall, students and experts agreed that the degree of formalization and ontology supported the communication within the three project teams, or can support the communication within engineering teams respectively.
+Overall, students and experts agreed that the degree of formalization and ontology supported the communication within the three project teams, or can support the communication within engineering teams respectively.
 Also for the communication with external development partners, the majority of respondents agreed that the resulting system model can be used for communication.
 Within the student projects, the students quickly adapted the methodology and used the ontology elements actively to discuss the current modeling problem.
 Especially the validation system modeling and the concept of test-driven system requirements modeling was extensively applied with the results being used for discussions within the teams.
 Consequently, they answered the statement positively.

 However, the experts could not say if the elements of the ontology would actively be used within engineering teams for the communication within and across teams.
 They stated that the application needs to be investigated in several and larger projects.